Placeholder data allows a query to behave as if it already has data, similar to the

 placeholderDatato a query to prepopulate the its cache if empty

-If the process for accessing a query's placeholder data is intensive or just not something you want to perform on every render, you can pass a function as the
+If the process for accessing a query's placeholder data is intensive or just not something you want to perform on every render, you can memoize the value or pass a memoized function as the

 In some circumstances, you may be able to provide the placeholder data for a query from the cached result of another.
 A good example of this would be searching the cached data from a blog post list query for a preview version of the post, then using that as the placeholder data for your individual post query: